moingshaikh/100-days-of-code/log.md

 ### Day 90: 01 April, 2021

 **Today's Progress**: Started learning about Amazon Web Services with an interactive course by/on Amazon AWS site.

+### Day 90: 02 April, 2021

+**Today's Progress**: Learned about various cloud models and services in major cloud solutions including AWS and GCP.

+### Day 91: 03 April, 2021

+**Today's Progress**: Worked on a hands-on Python project: PygLatin.
+The project takes an input string from the user and converts it into PygLating language.

+### Day 92: 04 April, 2021

+**Today's Progress**: Worked on second hands-on Python project: Watson API.
+Created first Twitter App called Celebrity Match.
+More on it in coming days.